mnot/I-D/json-home/draft.md

 Content MUST be a string; possible values are:

 * "deprecated" - indicates that use of the resource is not recommended, but it is still available.

-* "gone" - indicates that the resource is no longer available; i.e., it will return a 410 Gone HTTP status code if accessed.
+* "gone" - indicates that the resource is no longer available; i.e., it will return a 404 (Not Found) or 410 (Gone) HTTP status code if accessed.

 # Representation Hints {#representation_hints}